 Generally speaking, solar loans require no down payment and no collateral besides the panels themselves.
 Beyond that, there exists a range of loan options and maturities offered by different credit providers that can be adjusted to your financial priorities.

 Listed below are credible lending institutions that Sphere Solar Energy has partnered with.
 Loans can be complicated!
 Contact our in-house loan professional - John Kennedy - and he will walk you through the process and pair you with a credit provider that offers loan terms aligned with your financial goals.

 Our team thoroughly enjoys helping non-profits go solar.
-Sphere Solar Energy is launching a non-profit sister organization that focuses on solar projects in developing countries, so we appreciate other groups that are advancing mission-based work and giving back to their respective communities.
+Sphere Solar Energy has launched a non-profit sister organization that focuses on solar projects in developing countries, so we appreciate other groups that are advancing mission-based work and giving back to their respective communities.